CtrlK

 Actionability

-Provides fully executable bash commands throughout, with copy-paste ready examples for scanning, output formats, auto-fix, and CI integration.
-The GitHub Action YAML is complete and usable.
+Provides fully executable, copy-paste ready commands for every operation — scanning, output formats, auto-fix, deep analysis, init, and CI integration.
+The GitHub Action YAML snippet and all CLI commands are concrete and immediately usable.

 3 / 3